mariamelerian/Sonic-Pharmacy/README.md

 - Access the "Pharmacists" section.
 - Click on a pharmacist to view their details.
-- Use the search bar to search for a doctor by name
+- Use the search bar to search for a pharmacist by name
 - Click on the trashcan icon to delete a pharmacist.
-- Click on the requests to view new doctors that are requesting to join the platform
+- Click on the requests to view new pharmacists that are requesting to join the platform
-- Click on the green tick or the red cross to accept or reject the request of a doctor
+- Click on the green tick or the red cross to accept or reject the request of a pharmacist

 ### 4. Manage Admins